LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Yes, I do.
 But tell us more about it.

-JSV: Well, to those who don't know what a Temeraire is, it was actually a British warship, HMS Temeraire of 1798, which was, during this time of Turner, one of the last second-rate "ships of the line," so called.
+JSV: Well, to those who don't know what a Temeraire is, it was actually a British warship, the HMS Temeraire of 1798, which was, during this time of Turner, one of the last second-rate "ships of the line," so called.
 It played a distinguished role in the Battle of Trafalgar; in short, it was a distinguished sailing warship of the Royal Navy.

 Now, we know, of course, what that painting was trying to say.
 A sail warship in the age of the steam engine?